box-community/sample-document-skills/leverton-lease-extraction/README.md

 ### Prerequisites

-* [Leverton](https://www.leverton.ai/) does not currently have a publicly available API.
+* [Leverton](https://www.leverton.ai/) does not currently have an Open API.
 You must reach out to Leverton and request a Leverton account / access to their API.
 * Make sure to sign up for a [Box Developer](https://developer.box.com/) account and prepare your app for Box skills.
 See our [developer documentation](https://developer.box.com/docs/box-skills) for more guidance.

 ### Configuring Serverless